Top of page

 Back to top

-Lymphoma can cause stress, anxiety, and have an effect on relationships within and outside of the family.
+Lymphoma can heighten tension, stress and anxiety.
+It can affect relationships within and outside of the family.
 Try to find effective ways of communicating with the people around you; honest conversations can help to connect with others, and support you and them through this difficult time.

 You might also find it helpful to be in touch with others who can relate to your experience of having a child who has cancer.
 Some hospitals have support networks where you can connect with other parents and carers about your experiences and how you’re feeling – ask your child’s medical team if they can signpost you to any sources of such support.